CP4MIS/cp4mis/README.md

-This is an anonymous repository for PKDD 2021 submission.

 # Usage of CP4MIS

 This is the usage of CP4MIS, the implementation of a constraint programming model for itemset mining with multiple minimum supports.